DawnDeWaay/tdd-amplify-react/README.md

   <summary>Mobile App: Part 2</summary>

 ## Mobile App: Part 2
 Modern applications are available through the web, mobile apps, Alexa, and so much more.
 Our customer wants a [native](https://en.wikipedia.org/wiki/Mobile_app#Native_app) mobile Notes application.
-While my first response was, why, they insisted on creating a native mobile app instead of just relying on the mobile-friendly web app that we created using Bootstrap.
+While my first response was, "why?", they insisted on creating a native mobile app instead of just relying on the mobile-friendly web app that we created using Bootstrap.
 In order to build native apps you have a couple choices.
 First you can build an application for each mobile operating system: [iOS](https://en.wikipedia.org/wiki/IOS), [Android](https://en.wikipedia.org/wiki/Android_(operating_system)).
 If you went down this path you would need to write the iOS application in [Swift](https://en.wikipedia.org/wiki/Swift_(programming_language)) or [Objective-C](https://en.wikipedia.org/wiki/Objective-C).
 For Android you would need to write the application in [Java](https://en.wikipedia.org/wiki/Java_(programming_language)).
 This is a sensible investment if these native applications need to be highly performant or utilize specific low-level device functionality like iOS's [Face ID](https://en.wikipedia.org/wiki/Face_ID).
-In the case of our Notes App non of this applies.
-Instead we should use a code-once deploy everywhere solution like [React Native](https://reactnative.dev/) or [Xamarin](https://dotnet.microsoft.com/apps/xamarin).
+In the case of our Notes App none of this applies.
+Instead, we should use a code-once deploy everywhere solution like [React Native](https://reactnative.dev/) or [Xamarin](https://dotnet.microsoft.com/apps/xamarin).
 These frameworks allow you to code once, in a single language, and deploy separate apps for each mobile operating system.

 Since we already built this application in React it seems reasonable that we would build the mobile native application in React Native.
 While they are different frameworks they use a similar approach and have similar syntax which makes it easier to learn and support.
-As for the AWS backend we want to reuse the same Amplify backend for all of the applications: web, iOS, Android, etc.  The reuse of a single backend service is called [Service-Oriented Architecture](https://en.wikipedia.org/wiki/Service-oriented_architecture).
+As for the AWS backend we want to reuse the same Amplify backend for all of the applications: web, iOS, Android, etc.  The reuse of a single backend service is enabled through a [Service-Oriented Architecture](https://en.wikipedia.org/wiki/Service-oriented_architecture).
 While each frontend might be different we want the backend logic to be the same.
-The backend logic is where our business makes money so we need to keep it safe, performant and bug free.
+The backend logic is where our business makes money, so we need to keep it safe, performant and bug free.
 This is much easier when our backend logic is not duplicated for every frontend application.

 To build this React Native App we will use the [Expo](https://expo.io) framework.
 Expo simplifies the creation, testing and deployment of React Native applications.
 The code and the tutorial for this second React Native App is available in the following repository: https://github.com/pairing4good/tdd-amplify-react-native.